Lewa Safari Camp is one of only two tented camps in the whole of the Lewa Conservancy.

 Lewa Safari Camp: Our full report

-Lewa Safari Camp is one of only three permanent places to stay on the 250km² Lewa Conservancy, and though it is run by a well-known safari outfit, it is the only one that is owned by the conservancy itself.
+Lewa Safari Camp is one of only four permanent places to stay on the 250km² Lewa Conservancy, and though it is run by a well-known safari outfit, it is the only one that is owned by the conservancy itself.
 Profits are all ploughed back into conservation and the surrounding communities.
 High-quality tented rooms add to the overall feel-good factor.

 Lewa was once a private family ranch owned by the Craigs, who – in response to the ever-reducing numbers in Kenya, which had become perilously low by the 1970s – had set aside a small area for breeding rhino.
 Success in this venture led them to dedicate the entire ranch to conservation, and in 1995 the Lewa Wildlife Conservancy was designated.

-Lewa Safari Camp itself is located in the far east of the conservancy and is a great base from which to explore.
+Lewa Safari Camp itself is located in the far west of the conservancy and is a great base from which to explore.
 Originally built in the 1980s as a home for the rhino manager, the entire property is fenced and its main areas have the appearance of a simple but comfortable colonial farmhouse, with earthy red walls on the outside, and cool cream walls and exposed wooden beams on the inside.
 Open fireplaces, wooden floors and comfortable sofas make for a cosy, homely atmosphere which is enhanced by relaxed and friendly staff.
 Guests tend to gather for drinks at the bar here, before settling at their individual tables for dinner.

 In front of Lewa Safari Camp, a veranda looks out across lush green lawns to a birdbath and waterhole.
 Breakfast is usually set up here, to be enjoyed before or after your morning activity, depending on what you choose to do that day.
 A sparkling pool is set with sun loungers and is the focus of an outdoor lounge area, while the table-tennis table appeals to those who want some afternoon entertainment between activities.